PeculiarVentures/PKI.js/README.md

 ## Features of the library

 * Fully object-oriented library.
-Inhiritence is using everywhere inside the lib;.
+Inhiritence is using everywhere inside the lib;
-* Working with HTML5 data objects (ArrayBuffer, Uint8Array, Promises, WebCrypto, etc.).
+* Working with HTML5 data objects (ArrayBuffer, Uint8Array, Promises, WebCrypto, etc.);
 * Has a complete set of helpers for working with types like:
   * GeneralName;
   * RelativeDistinguishedName;
   * Time;
   * AlgorithmIdentifier;
   * All types of ASN.1 strings, including "international" like UniversalString, UTF8String and BMPString (with help from [ASN1js][]);
-  * All extension types of X.509 certificates (BasicConstraints, CertificatePolicies, AuthorityKeyIdentifier etc.)
+  * All extension types of X.509 certificates (BasicConstraints, CertificatePolicies, AuthorityKeyIdentifier etc.);
   * All "support types" for OCSP requests and responces;
-  * All "support types" for Time-Stamping Protocol (TSP) requests and responces.
+  * All "support types" for Time-Stamping Protocol (TSP) requests and responces;
-* Has own certification chain verification engine, purelly made on JavaScript with help from Promises and WebCrypto latest standard implementation;
+* **Has own certification chain verification engine, purelly made on JavaScript with help from Promises and WebCrypto latest standard implementation;**
+* Working with **all** WebCrypto signature algorithms:
+  * RSASSA-PKCS1-v1_5;
+  * RSA-PSS;
+  * ECDSA;
 * Working with all major PKI-related types ("minor" types are not mentioned here but there are huge number of such "minor types"):
   * X.509 certificates:
     * Parsing internal values;
     * Getting/setting any internal values;
     * Creatiion of a new X.509 certificate "from scratch";
-    * Internal certificate chain validation engine.
+    * **Internal certificate chain validation engine**;
   * X.509 "certificate revocation lists" (CRLs):
     * Parsing internal values;
     * Getting/setting any internal values;